Recommended Hardware for Revit

 When working with models in Revit, the video card is solely used to display the model on the screen.
 While a more powerful video card may allow the model to be drawn at a higher FPS (frames per second) when rotating, zooming, or panning around the model, the video card requirements for Revit are relatively low.
-For most users, a low to mid-range card (such as a Quadro K620 2GB or M2000 4GB) will be more than powerful enough.
+For most users, a mid-range card (such as a Quadro P2000 or P4000) will be more than powerful enough.

 Between consumer and professional video cards, Autodesk's official policy is that they "only recommend and support the professional NVIDIA Quadro and AMD FirePro graphics family cards" [source].
 Because of this, our recommended systems default to NVIDIA Quadro video cards but in some situations (such as VR visualization) a consumer GeForce card may be a better option.
 However, be aware that these consumer cards are not quite as reliable as the professional cards and do not have official Autodesk support.

-While the exact amount of RAM you need is going to depend on your particular projects, for Revit we generally recommend a minimum of 16GB.
-This should allow you to open and work with a single model with a file size of approximately 700MB without any issues.
-If you work with even larger models or tend to have Revit running alongside other programs like Photoshop or 3ds Max, you may want to consider upgrading to 32GB of RAM.
+While the exact amount of RAM you need is going to depend on your particular projects, for Revit we generally recommend 16GB.
+This should allow you to open and work with a single project with a file size of up to 700MB without any issues.
+If you work with even larger models, or tend to have Revit running alongside other programs like Photoshop or 3ds Max, you may want to consider upgrading to 32GB of RAM.